ayaelhenawy/NoteApp/README.md

-# Let's create the README.md file based on the designed structure provided.

-content = """
 # 📝 NoteApp

 **NoteApp** is a simple web application that allows users to create, edit, and delete notes.
 It interacts with an API to display the notes and offers full CRUD functionality (Create, Read, Update, Delete).